Terry returns to the UK and gets some disappointing news.

 "Don't be silly.
 Look, have you enjoyed this week?"

 "Yes, you know I have."
-I knew I had enjoyed the week, very much.
-I thought that at last I had found a man who loved me for myself, loved me enough to marry me.
-The lonely nights gone, I would soon have someone to cuddle up to for the rest of my life.
+Jane knew she had enjoyed the week, very much.
+At last, she had found a man who loved her for herself, loved her enough to marry her.
+The lonely nights gone and she would soon have someone to cuddle up to for the rest of her life.

 Just in time, the MG midget screeched to a halt behind the vehicle in front.
 "Looks like there's been an accident.
 This could make us late.
 If you hadn't asked me to slow down we might have been past it."